-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of forty-two hours at the 2000-level or above.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for a science requirement. - 2.
+This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
+The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
-The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of introductory Mathematics to declare a major in this field.
-14.3.
-Mathematics Minor, Four- or Three-Year B.A.
-Requirements:
+A student must earn a minimum grade of "C" in six credit hours of MATH-1020, MATH-1030, or MATH-1040 to continue in the program.